lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally should be configured in defaults.yaml)
+    :jenkins-urls: URLs to Jenkins systems to check for active builds.

 :Optional parameters:

     :branch: Git branch to fetch for the build. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 90)
-    :cron: Time when the packer image should be rebuilt (default: @daily)
+    :cron: Time when the packer image should be rebuilt (default: @hourly)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :openstack-cloud: OS_CLOUD setting to pass to openstack client.
         (default: vex)